- Student life

 After taking his BA at the University of Oxford, and several years working in publishing, Peter gained his MA and PhD at the University of York.
 He spent some of his doctoral research, into the liberal tradition in South African fiction, at the University of KwaZulu-Natal, Durban.

-He is a member of the Postcolonial Studies Association (PSA), the African Studies Association of the UK (ASAUK), the European Association for Commonwealth Literature and Language Studies (EACLALS), the Northern Postcolonial Network, and the European Network for Short Fiction Research (ENSFR).
+He is a member of the Postcolonial Studies Association (PSA), the African Studies Association of the UK (ASAUK), the European Association for Commonwealth Literature and Language Studies (EACLALS), the Northern Postcolonial Network, the National Association of Writers in Education (NAWE), and the European Network for Short Fiction Research (ENSFR).

 He is co-editor of Flash: The International Short-Short Story Magazine and Flash: The International Short-Short Story Press, and is on the Editorial Board of University of Chester Press.